 The challenge for investors is that they often don't know how much they’re paying.
-And mark-ups for the same bond at different firms can vary—sometimes dramatically.
+And mark-ups on the same bond can vary between firms—sometimes dramatically.
 And, there is no easy way to compare mark-ups.

 The true cost of mark-ups

-The cost of bond mark-ups can have a big impact on the yield you generate from your bond portfolio.
-For a given bond, the higher the price you pay, the lower the yield you'll receive on your investment; the less you pay, the higher the yield.
+The cost of bond mark-ups can have a big impact on the yield of your bond portfolio.
+The higher the price you pay, the lower the yield you'll receive on your investment; the less you pay, the higher the yield.

-To better understand the range of bond pricing, Fidelity commissioned research firm Corporate Insight to compare bond prices of the same bonds offered online across several broker dealers.
-The February 2018 study found dramatic variation.
-The average mark-up was around $13 more than Fidelity's $1 per bond mark-up (see table).
-What's more, the cost differential grows with maturity: you tend to see higher mark-ups on average in longer versus shorter maturity bonds.
+Fidelity commissioned research firm Corporate Insight to compare prices of the same bonds offered online by several broker dealers.
+The March 2022 study found average online prices for corporate and municipal bonds at certain competitors to be $15 more per bond than Fidelity's prices, including our $1 per bond mark-up (see table).
+Longer maturity bonds had higher average mark-ups than shorter maturity bonds.

 How to learn what you’re paying

 So how do you know what your broker is charging?
-Begin by asking.
-Most brokers should be prepared to answer honestly and directly.
+Start by asking.
+Most brokers should be able to answer honestly and directly.
 If your broker seems evasive, you have every reason to be suspicious.
 It’s also a bad sign if they claim there is no mark-up, because "no mark-up" is almost never the case.

 You can also comparison shop.
 Comparing bond prices at different brokers is trickier than comparing the price of a refrigerator at 2 different stores, but it can be done.
 If you have accounts with different brokerage firms, you can log on and check whether they offer the same bond, then compare the prices, which include the mark-up.
 This won't always work, however, because not all brokers offer the same bonds.

-An easier option is to review real-time trade reporting data provided by the Municipal Securities Rulemaking Board (MSRB) and Financial Industry Regulatory Authority (FINRA).
+Another option is to review trade reporting data provided by the Municipal Securities Rulemaking Board (MSRB) and Trade Reporting and Compliance Engine (TRACE).

 "Fair" pricing is a personal decision

 What makes a mark-up fair and acceptable?
-It depends in part on personal opinion.
-Investors who have a strong relationship with a broker and value the service he or she provides might feel more comfortable paying slightly higher mark-ups.
+It depends partly on personal opinion.
+Investors who have a strong relationship with a broker and value the service they provide might feel more comfortable paying slightly higher mark-ups.
 However, many investors likely will find lower mark-ups more attractive—especially considering the impact mark-ups have on yields.

-Take advantage of your knowledge about how bond mark-ups work to compare the service and prices offered by different brokerage firms or bond dealers.
-Besides comparing actual prices, gauge how transparent different dealers are about revealing those numbers and what goes into setting them.
+Use your knowledge about how bond mark-ups work to compare the service and prices offered by different brokerage firms or bond dealers.
+Besides comparing actual prices, consider how transparent different dealers are about revealing those numbers and what goes into setting them.
 Greater transparency may give you greater peace of mind.
-The bond market may once have been a murky place, but the combination of new regulation and technology is steadily improving transparency.
+The bond market may once have been a murky place, but regulation and technology are steadily improving transparency.
 You don't have to stay in the dark about the cost of your bond investments anymore.